 Learn from world-renowned scholars and industry experts at one of the top graduate programs in the country.
-The University of South Carolina's School of Hotel, Restaurant and Tourism Management is ranked in the top 10 in the U.S. for hospitality and tourism management.
+The University of South Carolina's School of Hospitality and Tourism Management is ranked in the top 10 in the U.S. for hospitality and tourism management.